 Students choose one of the following options:

 This module is compulsory for students progressing into Mathematics and Physics degrees, and is an optional choice for those on Engineering or Chemistry degree paths.
 The aim of this module is to recap and consolidate your knowledge on key areas of A-Level Physics, whilst also developing key processing and mathematical skills.
 Work within laboratory sessions also aim to increase your confidence in both working practically and analysing practical results.
-The module will be assessed via coursework (50%) and an end of year examination (50%).

 This module is compulsory for students progressing into Chemistry, Life Sciences and Pharmacy degrees, and is an optional choice for those on Engineering degree paths.
 The aim of this module is to develop your knowledge on key areas of Organic, Inorganic and Physical Chemistry, whilst also developing key processing and problem-solving skills in an academically challenging yet supportive environment.
 Work within laboratory sessions also aim to increase your confidence in both working practically and analysing practical results.
-The module will be assessed via coursework (50%) and an end of year examination (50%).

 Throughout this programme, students may receive tuition from professors, senior lecturers, lecturers, researchers, practitioners, visiting experts or technicians, and they may be supported in their learning by other students.
 For a comprehensive list of teaching staff, please see our School of Engineering Staff Pages.

 †Please note that not all courses are available as a part-time option.